norvig/paip-lisp/docs/chapter19.md

   (length (setf *grammar* grammar)))
 ```

-Now we run the benchmark again with the memoized version of pa rse:
+Now we run the benchmark again with the memoized version of `parse`:

 ```lisp
 > (time (length (parser s)))